Comic-Con-Museum/fan-forge-backend/README.md

 3. Writing code

-    If you're a developer and want to contribute actual code, you can do that, too!
+    If you're a software developer and want to contribute actual code, you can do that, too!
 Look for issues tagged [help wanted][gh-hw-search], [good first issue][gh-gfi-search], or [both][gh-hw-gfi-search], and work on them.
 The contribution process isn't very complicated, but it helps us make sure no one does work that's already being done and keep everything